The following distinguished researchers have accepted invitations to deliver plenary lectures at the conference:

 Abstracts can be submitted via the registration page for approval by the organising committee and will normally be reviewed within one week.
-The deadline for submitting abtracts for contributed talks is 30th April 2017.
+The deadline for submitting abtracts for contributed talks has now passed.

 Talks are fifteen minutes long with an additional five minutes for questions/discussion.

 When submitting an abstract please use this template (1k, tex).

 A number of minisymposia will be scheduled during the parallel sessions.
 Each minisymposium should consist of a multiple of three 20 minute talks.

 If you are interested in organising a minisymposium, in any branch of Numerical Analysis or a cognate area, please contact the conference committee.